Re-established Interests- Amateur radio

 Back to Kindergarten and later to High School- Then

 Ten years in the future, Jan’s memory of this event would be the key to her knowing I was not just another high school jerk trying to pick her up.
 But that is another story.
 There is another girl who had my interest at that time.
 Gale.
-There were always girls I had little crushes on over the years, but she was the first, until much later, that had a pet-name for me.
+There were always girls I had little crushes on over the years, but she was the first, until much later, who had a pet name for me.
 It was “Boo Boo.”
 OK, no need to laugh.
 We were only 5.
 I think I had it bad for her.
 What did age matter?
 I knew when I was hung up on someone.
 I did not know why I was interested, just that I was.

 Back to high school math.
-Sitting across from Laurie, was a girl named Jan.
+Sitting across from Laurie was a girl named Jan.
 They seemed to be friends.
 People made friends quickly back then.
 All it took was seeing the same face a few times in different classes, and you had a friend for life.
 So, Laurie and Jan were friends, at least since two classes earlier.
 Of course, I had known Laurie long enough to have a history with her, and I knew that Jan was from somewhere else.
 She had not been in my school before- not Junior High anyway, but I knew there was something about her that seemed familiar.
 Then, she gave me the clue.
 Or maybe Laurie did, I do not remember.
 The clue was that she lived in Santa Venetia.
 The school district had just decided to allow Santa Venetia kids to go to San Rafael schools if they wanted to.
 Could there be another Jan my age from there?

 Walking to school with bullies- Then

 It was good for us too.
-Elementary school was only a 10-15 minute walk; depending on how slow you took it, or how many people tagged along in groups slowing each other down.
+Elementary school was only a 10-15 minute walk, depending on how slow you took it, or how many people tagged along in groups, slowing each other down.
 Most of them did not take the last little dip out of the hills like I did.
 Not that this was a real big deal.
 I knew some kids came from more financially stable families than I did.
 And I knew there were a few who were in far worse conditions.

-High School was easier since it was only two blocks away.
+High school was easier since it was only two blocks away.

 They never bothered me again.